 If you know a bit about Joshua Tree, you’ve probably heard that summers are blazing hot.
 Average temps soar over 100°F June through September.
 So why would anyone want to go summer camping in Joshua Tree National Park?
 For us, it was the stars.
 Warm, balmy nights mean you can enjoy Joshua Tree’s amazingly bold and beautiful starry skies in shorts and a t-shirt.
 Most of my childhood memories with camping revolve around wanting to dive into my sub-zero mummy sleeping bag as soon as the sun went down (probably exaggerating a bit since I’m from AZ, but hey, it snows there too).
 It was fun to actually want to venture out once the sun set.
 The trade-offs are obvious when the sun comes up, so I’ve gathered a few tips on making the best of your summer camping in Joshua Tree.

 During the summer months, all campsites are first-come, first-served.
 This isn’t a problem because you’ll have plenty of spots to choose from.
-It’s important to note that the camp grounds listed below are typically closed after the first weekend in June through the end of September.
+It’s important to note that the campgrounds listed below are typically closed after the first weekend of June through the end of September.

 - Cottonwood Campground, (Loop B)